 - Start bedwetting and thumb-sucking again

 - Being irritable and disobedient

 - Complaining of physical symptoms such as headaches and stomach aches

-Any traumatic event that a young person is involved in, where they felt terror or thought that theirs or someone else’s life was in danger, could be a cause for long-lasting effects, leading to PTSD.
+Any traumatic event that a young person is involved in, where they felt terror or thought that their life or someone else’s life was in danger, could be result in the long-lasting effects that are known as PTSD.